cloudedbats/Tadarida-D/README.md

     # Locate the installed modules and move them to the source directory.
     sudo find / -name libsndfile*
     sudo find / -name libfftw3f*
+    # Remove the old versions of the two used libs and copy the new versions.
+    rm Libs/libfftw3f.so
+    rm Libs/libsndfile.so
     # Note: These paths may be different depending on the results from the "find" commands above.
-    cp /usr/lib/arm-linux-gnueabihf/libsndfile.so.1 /home/pi/tadarida/Tadarida-D/sources/Libs/
-    cp /usr/lib/arm-linux-gnueabihf/libfftw3f.so.3 /home/pi/tadarida/Tadarida-D/sources/Libs/
+    cp /usr/lib/arm-linux-gnueabihf/libfftw3f.so.3 Libs/libfftw3f.so
-    # Remove the old versions of the modules.
-    rm libfftw3f.so
-    rm libsndfile.so
-    # Rename this one.
-    cp libfftw3f.so.3 libfftw3f.so
+    cp /usr/lib/arm-linux-gnueabihf/libsndfile.so.1 Libs/libsndfile.so

-    # Recompile the code
+    # Build Tadarida-D.
     qmake
     make

-    # Copy the created module and used libraries.
+    # Create a new directory and copy files.
+    mkdir /home/pi/Tadarida-D/install_rpi
-    cp TadaridaD /home/pi/tadarida/tadaridaD_rpi/
+    cp TadaridaD /home/pi/Tadarida-D/install_rpi
-    cp libsndfile.so.1 /home/pi/tadarida/tadaridaD_rpi/
+    cp Libs/libfftw3f.so /home/pi/Tadarida-D/install_rpi
-    cp libfftw3f.so /home/pi/tadarida/tadaridaD_rpi/
+    cp Libs/libsndfile.so /home/pi/Tadarida-D/install_rpi

+    # And finally commit and push to GitHub.